jmMeessen/plugin-downloader/README.md

 Source the setup_env.sh script: `. ./setup_env.sh`

+Then execute the `plugins.sh` script.
+The downloaded plugins will be available in the `./plugins/` directory.

 ### Download a plugin

 `./plugins.sh mailer` to download the mailer plugin and its dependencies